tinacms/tina.io/content/docs/getting-started/backends.md

 title: Working with Backends
 prev: /docs/getting-started/edit-content
 next: null
+last_edited: '2020-08-17T20:46:02.528Z'
 ---

-You may have noticed that content changes don't persist on refresh.
+Whenever you refresh the page, you may have noticed that your changes are not saved.
 Every time the page loads, the `data` populates with the form's initial values.

-In order for the CMS to be useful, it needs to track and persist data changes with some sort of backend.
+In this step, we will connect Tina's frontend editing framework to a backend to track and persist data changes.

 ## Loading Content from an external API